-1. Inspect both varistors.

-- 2. Record varistor as faulty if there are signs of overheating (discoloration, blisters, melting) or disintegration.
-Check for loose connectors vs. varistor body. - 3.
+- 1. Inspect the varistor, (if fitted). - 2.
+Record varistor as faulty if there are signs of overheating (discoloration, blisters, melting) or disintegration. - 3.
 Disconnect one varistor lead.
 Store fastener and washers. - 4.
-Measure the resistance across each varistor.
-Good varistors have a resistance greater than 100 $M\Omega$. - 5.
-Record varistor as faulty if the resistance is short circuit or open circuit in either direction. - 6.
-If either varistor is faulty, replace both varistors with a matched pair (same type, same manufacturer and same voltage grading: A, B, C, D, E, F) and replace all diodes. - 7.
+Measure the resistance across the varistor.
+Good varistors have a resistance greater than 100 $\,$ M $\!\Omega$ . - Record the varistor as faulty if the resistance is short circuit or open circuit in either direction.
+(Some multimeters will read O.L. at high resistance levels.
+Please be aware of the limits of your tools.)

+- 6. If the varistor is faulty, replace it and replace all diodes. - 7.
 Reconnect and check that all leads are secure, washers fitted and fasteners tight.

-7.6.6 Test and Replace Diodes
+7.6.5 Test and Replace Diodes